Survey in Characterizing Semantic Change: Formalization

-This definition is compatible with \citet{koch2016meaning} concept of innovative/reductive meaning change, in which words acquire new senses (sememes) by being used with different meaning.
-However, it differs for the more general broadening notion, where words that undergo broadening may gain extension, meaning that they are used in a broader sense than initially, but they may also lose \textit{intention}, which is the precision of the word's meaning, making it more vague.
+This definition is compatible with the concept of innovative/reductive meaning change from \citet[p.~24-26]{koch2016meaning}, in which words acquire new senses (sememes) by being used with different meanings.
+It differs, however, from the more general notion of broadening, where words may also lose intension (the precision of their meaning), making them vaguer.

-Under this setting, split, birth and join with respect to a single lexical are particular cases of change in dimension, e.g., birth or death is considered a change from or to an empty set.
-Split and join are also instances of broadening or narrowing with respect to a word.
-For instance, the word `plane' after the 19\textsuperscript{th} century gained the sense of an aeroplane, while previously was only used to describe the act of planing, or a flat surface.
-This new sense greatly increased the dimension of the word plane, as many correlated senses, like ``travel in an aeroplane'', was also added to plane senses.
+Under this definition, phenomena like sense splitting, birth, and joining are special cases of change in dimension for a single lexical item.
+For instance, birth or death of a sense is considered a change from or to an empty set.
+Split and join are instances of broadening or narrowing with respect to a word.
+For example, the word `plane' gained the sense of `aeroplane' after the 19th century, while previously it was only used to describe the act of planing or a flat surface.
+This new sense greatly increased the dimension of the word `plane', as many correlated senses, like ``traveling in an aeroplane,'' were also added.

 In this survey, we define broadening as the degree of polysemy in a word.
-This definition is aligned with the \ac{nlp} literature, given its application in data analysis and its measurable indicator of validity, compared to the notion of \textit{intention}.
-We differ from the notion defined in \citet{Tang2013SemanticCC}, where broadening is a superclass of metaphorization and metonymization, as the literature reviewed here does not perform this aggregation.
+This is aligned with the \ac{nlp} literature, given its application in data analysis and its measurable nature, compared to the notion of intension.
+We differ from the definition in \citet{Tang2013SemanticCC}, where broadening is a superclass of metaphorization and metonymization, as the literature reviewed here does not perform this aggregation.